Adjusted Wasserstein Distributionally Robust Estimator in Statistical Learning: Introduction

 The remainder of this paper is organized as follows.
-In Section \ref{adro}, we introduce the adjusted WDRO estimator in statistical learning.
-In Section \ref{property}, we discuss the properties of the adjusted WDRO estimator.
-In Section \ref{glmdro}, we use the logistic regression, the Poisson regression, and the linear regression to explain how to derive the adjusted WDRO in the corresponding generalized linear model.
+In Section \ref{adjust}, we introduce the adjustment technique that could de-bias the general asymptotically biased estimators under certain conditions.
+In Section \ref{basic}, we discuss the asymptotic behavior of the WDRO problem.
+In Section \ref{adro}, we give the formulation of the adjusted WDRO estimator in statistical learning.
+In Section \ref{glmdro}, we show how to develop the adjusted WDRO estimators in the generalized linear model.
 Numerical experiments are conducted and analyzed in Section \ref{exp}.
-The proofs are relegated to Appendix \ref{appendix} whenever possible.
+The proofs are relegated to the appendix whenever possible.